idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

   - Use pictures
   - Say not great on my feet, follow up with a document
 - Uncomfortable in group settings

-### How do you handle promotion preparation (and fever)

-- Surprises are **BAD**:

-  - Haven't set clear expectations.
-  - Requires mini RCA

-- Goal:

-  - Engineer and Manager shared understanding of promo gaps and plan.
-  - Engineer feels they came to conclusion himself
-  - Engineer aspires to get to that level, and feels on track
-  - Engineer gets new opportunities/support required.
-  - Engineer doesn't want to be over leveled

-- How: Start w assume engineer right - lets look at the criteria together.

-  - Skim now and deep dive in next 1:1
-  - Ask for self evaluation
-  - Review and get on same page, sometimes manager thinks below and above what engineer does.
-  - Go over with examples together
-  - Ask "How would you describe your behavior vs someone else's"
-  - Ask "What gaps do you see"

-- How: Create a shared plan create plan to close the gaps
-  - Projects that stretch in those areas
-  - Mentors that can help close the gap on those areas
-  - Training/etc

-Promotion fever is my word for engineers that are completely focused on promotions above all else.
-In general they fall into a few categories: 1) Not Ready, 2) Just hired, and believe under levelled 3) Ready, but didn't get promo due to bad luck.
-Regardless, we go through the promotion preparation process.

 ### How do you identify and grow potential managers